Joash09/automatic-spork/README.md

 # Question 2

-Images were create with Python's Pillow Image library.
+Images were created with Python's Pillow Image library.
 Generating the parasite begins with first generating a circle using polar co-ordinates.
 Given we are calculating the radius for a given angle, it is easy to introduce *noise* in the form of randomly weighted and phase shifted sinusoidal functions.
 This noise produces the blob shape as opposed to perfect circle.
 Defining a random offset changes the center of parasite to be more realistic.

 ```python
 def noise(theta, weights, phases):